swaroopms658/Dice-Game/README.md

-Dice Game illustrates how dom manipulation and methods can be used in developing a mini game using javascript.
+A Dice Game serves as a practical example of how DOM manipulation and methods can be leveraged in JavaScript for the development of interactive mini-games.
+A demo of the game: